Linuxfabrik/lfops/CONTRIBUTING.rst

 Ansible Facts / Magic Vars
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently, Ansible recognizes both the new fact naming system (using
-ansible_facts) and the old pre-2.5 "facts injected as separate variables" naming
+* Always use ``ansible_facts``.
+Currently, Ansible recognizes both the new fact naming system (using ``ansible_facts``) and the old pre-2.5 "facts injected as separate variables" naming system.
+The old naming system will be deprecated in a future release of Ansible.
-system.

-You can turn off the old naming system by setting the inject_facts_as_vars
-parameter in the [default] section of the Ansible configuration file to false.
-The
-default setting is currently true.

-The default value of inject_facts_as_vars will probably change to false
-in a future version of Ansible.
-If it is set to false, you can only reference Ansible
-facts using the new ansible_facts.* naming system.

 Documenting Variables
 ~~~~~~~~~~~~~~~~~~~~~

-Document variables in the README.
-Have a look at lf-httpd-apache/README.rst on how this could look like.
+* Document variables in the ``README``.
+Have a look at ``httpd-apache/README.md`` on how this could look like.

 Handling default values